-What are Career Insights in my score report?
+What is the Career Insights Snapshot in my score report?

-We know that discovering a career is a driving force as you make decisions about your future.
+Discovering career options is a driving force as you make decisions about your future.
 And as you think about your career goals and what you’ll do after high school, you’ll begin uncovering what you like, your skills, the opportunities available to you, and the steps you need to take to reach your goals.
-To help with that, we’ve included Career Insights on your score report—a snapshot of in-demand jobs in your state that can get you thinking about what you may like to do in the future.
+To help you consider your options, we’ve included Career Insights Snapshots on your PSAT and SAT-related score report.
+The snapshot is a list of growing careers in your state that need skills like yours.

 Each job on your score report: